TheLocust3/budgeting/README.md

 ## todo

 ### next
- - Add notifications table to GraphQL
  - Puller improvements
+  - Only notity on _new_ transactions
+  - creation timestamp on notifications
   - Pull only the latest month
   - Handle Plaid pageination
     - count: 500